Automorphism group of a moduli space of framed bundles over a curve: Abstract

 \section{Abstract}

-Let $X$ be a smooth complex projective curve of genus $g>2$, and let $x\in X$ be a point.
-We compute the automorphism group of the moduli space of framed vector bundles on $X$ with a framing over $x$.
-It is shown that this group is generated by pullbacks using automorphisms of the curve $X$ that fix the marked point $x$, tensorization with certain line bundles over $X$ and the action of $\PGL_r(\CC)$ by composition with the framing.
+Let $X$ be a smooth complex projective curve, and let $x\,\in\, X$ be a point.
+We compute the automorphism group of the moduli space of framed vector bundles on $X$ of rank $r\, \geq\, 2$ with a framing over $x$.
+It is shown that this automorphism group is generated by the following three: (1) pullbacks using automorphisms of the curve $X$ that fix the marked point $x$, (2) tensorization with certain line bundles over $X$ and (3) the action of $\PGL_r(\CC)$ through composition with the framing.